Sharp systolic inequalities for Reeb flows on the three-sphere: Global surfaces of section for Reeb flows

 The fact that $\alpha_2$ is not Zoll implies that $\tilde{\varphi}$ is not the identity in $\widetilde{\mathrm{Diff}}(\D,\omega)$: if $\tilde{\varphi}$ is the identity, then all the points of $\D$ are fixed points with zero action, and (ii) implies that all the orbits of $R_{\alpha_2}$ are closed and have period $\pi$.

 If by contradiction (\ref{DADIM}) does not hold, then (i) implies that the Calabi invariant of $\tilde{\varphi}$ is non-positive.
-By (iv) and by the choice of $\epsilon$, the diffeomorphism $\varphi$ belongs to $\mathscr{U}$.
-Using also (iii), we can apply Theorem \ref{fixpoint}, which implies that $\varphi$ has an interior fixed point $z$ with negative action.
+By (iii) and by the choice of $\epsilon$, the diffeomorphism $\varphi$ belongs to $\mathscr{U}$.
+Therefore, we can apply Corollary \ref{fixpoint}, which implies that $\varphi$ has an interior fixed point $z$ with negative action.
 By (ii), this fixed point corresponds to a closed Reeb orbit of $R_{\alpha_2}$ with period less than $\pi$.
 This contradicts the fact that $T_{\min}(\alpha_2)=\pi$ and proves the theorem. \end{proof}